centrifuge/cps/cps/CP1/CP1.md

 - A timeline of when the objective(s) will be delivered and how this will be reported
 ```

-# CP-1.1 (MR) Mandate Request without Funding
+# CP1.1 (MR) Mandate Request without Funding

-Same as CP-1, just without funding (i.e. no step 5 and Budget does not need to be specified in the RFC).
+Same as CP1, just without funding (i.e. no step 5 and Budget does not need to be specified in the RFC).

-A group can make a proposal for seeking a mandate for a specific project/work stream and then afterwards apply for funding using a CP-2.
+A group can make a proposal for seeking a mandate for a specific project/work stream and then afterwards apply for funding using a CP2.

-# CP-1.2 (REM) Removal of Mandate
+# CP1.2 (REM) Removal of Mandate

-In order to revoke a mandate from a group, or individual in a group, a CP-1.2 proposal has to be created.
+In order to revoke a mandate from a group, or individual in a group, a CP1.2 proposal has to be created.

 This can happen in two ways:

 1) *The group/individual itself no longer wants its mandate within the DAO*
 2) *The Community/DAO wants to revoke the mandate of a group/individual in a group*

-The group itself has autonomy to include and remove members, but in the case that someone breaks the Code of Conduct (forthcoming), the DAO can propose to remove a group member from the group.
+The group itself has autonomy to include and remove members, but in the case that someone breaks the [Code of Conduct](https://github.com/centrifuge/cps/blob/main/cps/CP29/Appendices/FD4-CoC.md), the DAO can propose to remove a group member from the group.

 ### GOVERNANCE PROCESS